i frequent a message board (thebump) and came across a post this morning that made me think.

 oh my God. what do you say to that?

-i looked at her & actually saw her (this may or may not have had something to do with the Psychology class i was currently taking)
+(this may or may not have had something to do with the Psychology class i was currently taking)young. tired. scared. broken. horrified with herself. the same age as me.

-who the eff am i to judge her? i know nothing about her (except that fact that she likes extra onions on her burger which is despicable). i have no idea what it's like to be in her shoes.
+(except that fact that she likes extra onions on her burger which is despicable). i have no idea what it's like to be in her shoes.

-"No. i don't. you're just....no one is perfect."
+"No. i don't. you're just....no one is perfect."tears. sniffles.

-by now the dining room has cleared out. but out of the corner of my eye i see the cops pull up.
+"Oh my God. is he ok? oh my God. i'm so sorry Dylan! oh my God...""He's fine. just...he's all pukey. kinda gross. i gave him a new toy & he's getting changed."by now the dining room has cleared out. but out of the corner of my eye i see the cops pull up.

 she sees it too.